Home

 Step #4: Develop the business travel policy

 A corporate travel policy outlines rules and expectations for employees.
-It covers issues such as acceptable spending limits, reimbursable expenses, safety best practices, and travel expense reporting procedures.
+It covers acceptable spending limits, reimbursable expenses, safety best practices, and travel expense reporting procedures.

 Here are some of the questions your company’s travel policy should answer: